Steven Kwan Player Props: Guardians vs. Red Sox

 Steven Kwan At The Plate

+- In 65.6% of his 61 games this season, Kwan has picked up at least one hit.
+He's also had 18 multi-hit games.

-- He has hit a long ball in two of 60 games played this year, and in 0.7% of his plate appearances.
+- He has homered in two of 61 games played this season, and in 0.7% of his plate appearances.

-- In 20.0% of his games this year, Kwan has driven in at least one run.
-In three of those games (5.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Kwan has picked up an RBI in 19.7% of his games this year, with two or more RBI in 4.9% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.